seattle-javascript-401d7/rest_api/RachelBurke/README.md

-# Two resource REST API with wine and cheese objects.
+# Two resource REST API with wine and cheese party.
 4/22/16

 ## How to use:
   * Run server by entering node server.js into the terminal.